Nathidraws/Simple-Discord-Bot-Example/README.md

 This is the most basic bot code you will find.
 It just puts the bot online.

+All you need to do is put your bots token in Bot.js and run the bot. :)

 Help:

 node_modules        -  The discord.js stuff.
 Created by running: npm install discord.js